GenomeDK/genomedk-docs/content/software-specific.rst

     [local ~]$ ssh <user>@login.genome.au.dk
     [me@genomedk ~]$ srun --pty bash
+    srun: job 3597082 queued and waiting for resources
+    srun: job 3597082 has been allocated resources [me@node ~]$

 *Setup SSH tunnel.* Back on your local computer open a second terminal to setup the port-forwarding from the computing node to your computer.